ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Mac).md

 # LTC-Lightning-Network-lnd-Guide
 This is a step-by-step main net tutorial on how to setup a Lightning Network node for Litecoin on a Mac.
 It is specifically for the lnd client by the Lightning Labs.
-You can copy and paste most of the commands except for the times I've **indicated in bold** for you to input your own information.
-It would also be a good idea to backup your computer prior to starting just in case you need to start over.
+You can copy and paste most of the commands except for when you need to input your own information.
+It would also be a good idea to backup your computer prior to starting.

 Below is a legend.
 Refer to it as you come across terms or symbols you don’t understand.
 The first part of the tutorial is taken from the [lnd](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) github.
 However, everything else is written with the help of [Patrick Walters](https://twitter.com/pwkad) taking me step by step through the process.